 Holua lies at nearly seven thousand feet by the shrubland that’s near to the Ko`olau Gap.

-Holua is found down the Halemau`u Trail, at a distance of nearly four miles, or at a distance of seven and a half miles from the Sliding Sands Trailhead.
+This campsite is located down the Halemau`u Trail, nearly four miles or seven and a half miles from the Sliding Sands Trailhead.

-Day hikes can be enjoyed here, and you’ll be in awe by the shrubland that colonizes lava flows.
+Day hikes can be enjoyed here, and you’ll be in awe of the shrubland that colonizes lava flows.
 There’s even a short trek to a large lava tube close by!

 Camp Maluhia

-Camp Maluhia is a campground that’s privately owned, and is open for use by the public.
+Camp Maluhia is a privately owned campground that is open to the public.

-It’s the best place to do group camping, especially with family and even extended family.
-It’s actually owned by the Boy Scouts of America.
+It’s the best place for group camping, especially with family and extended family.
+The Boy Scouts of America own it.

-Camp Maluhia spreads across over two hundred acres of land that’s lusciously green, not to mention the many opportunities to adventure, do activities, and experience unbelievable views.
+Camp Maluhia covers over two hundred acres of luscious green land, and visitors can enjoy many opportunities to adventure, engage in activities, and experience unbelievable views.

 Another great thing about Camp Maluhia is that it’s the only campground in Maui that has a swimming pool.